 Real-time data processing

-As businesses demand faster insights, real-time data processing is becoming a necessity.
-Modern data architecture that supports real-time analytics allows organizations to make faster, more informed decisions, giving them a competitive edge in rapidly changing markets.
+As businesses increasingly demand faster insights, real-time data processing has become a necessity.
+A modern data architecture that supports real-time analytics enables organizations to make quicker, more informed decisions, giving them a competitive edge in rapidly changing markets.

 Data mesh and decentralized architectures